osrg/namazu/README.md

 You can also set `-orchestrator-url` (e.g. `http://127.0.0.1:10080/api/v3`) and `-entity-id` for distributed execution.

-Note that the process inspector may be not effective for reproducing short-running flaky tests, but it's still effective for long-running tests: [issue #125](https://github.com/osrg/earthquake/issues/125).
+Note that the process inspector may be not effective for reproducing short-running flaky tests, but it's still effective for long-running tests: [issue #125](https://github.com/osrg/namazu/issues/125).

-The guide for reproducing flaky Hadoop tests (please use `earthquake` instead of `microearthquake`): [FOSDEM slide 42](http://www.slideshare.net/AkihiroSuda/tackling-nondeterminism-in-hadoop-testing-and-debugging-distributed-systems-with-earthquake-57866497/42).
+The guide for reproducing flaky Hadoop tests (please use `nmz` instead of `microearthquake`): [FOSDEM slide 42](http://www.slideshare.net/AkihiroSuda/tackling-nondeterminism-in-hadoop-testing-and-debugging-distributed-systems-with-earthquake-57866497/42).

 ### Filesystem inspector (FUSE)

-    $ mkdir /tmp/{eqfs-orig,eqfs}
+    $ mkdir /tmp/{nmzfs-orig,nmzfs}
-    $ sudo earthquake inspectors fs -original-dir /tmp/eqfs-orig -mount-point /tmp/eqfs
+    $ sudo nmz inspectors fs -original-dir /tmp/nmzfs-orig -mount-point /tmp/nmzfs
-	$ $TARGET_PROGRAM_WHICH_ACCESSES_TMP_EQFS
+	$ $TARGET_PROGRAM_WHICH_ACCESSES_TMP_NMZFS
-	$ sudo fusermount -u /tmp/eqfs
+	$ sudo fusermount -u /tmp/nmzfs

-By default, all the `read`, `mkdir`, and `rmdir` accesses to the files under `/tmp/eqfs` are randomly scheduled.
+By default, all the `read`, `mkdir`, and `rmdir` accesses to the files under `/tmp/nmzfs` are randomly scheduled.
-`/tmp/eqfs-orig` is just used as the backing storage.
+`/tmp/nmzfs-orig` is just used as the backing storage.
 (Note that you have to set `explorePolicyParam.minInterval` and `explorePolicyParam.maxInterval` in the config file.)

 You can also inject faullts (currently just injects `-EIO`) by setting `explorePolicyParam.faultActionProbability` in the config file.